hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/04f_introR-nested-functions.md

 Learning to understand nested functions is a critical part of your mastery of R. Not only will their use improve your efficiency, but nested functions are frequently encountered in help forums and R package documentation, so understanding them is critical to your learning process.

-> ### An R package for data manipulation
-> The methods presented above are using base R functions for data manipulation.
-For more advanced R users,
-> the package `dplyr` is a fairly new (2014) package that tries to provide easy
-> tools for the most common data manipulation tasks.
-It is built to work directly
-> with data frames.
-The thinking behind it was largely inspired by the package
-> `plyr` which has been in use for some time but suffered from being slow in some
-> cases.` dplyr` addresses this by porting much of the computation to C++.
-An
-> additional feature is the ability to work with data stored directly in an
-> external database.
-The benefits of doing this are that the data can be managed
-> natively in a relational database, queries can be conducted on that database, and only the results of the query returned.

 ---

 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*